What Goes into a Skip Bin

 Toxic and harmful waste

-Toxic and contaminated waste cannot be disposed of within a skip bin due to the hazardous nature of this waste and the harmful emissions they produce post waste disposal.
+Toxic and contaminated waste cannot be disposed of within a skip bin due to the hazardous nature of this waste and the harmful emissions it produces post-waste disposal.
 These items include asbestos, concrete, dirt, soil, bricks, tiles, household cleaning products, aerosol sprays, paint and thinners, automotive supplies, chemicals, gas bottles and pesticides.
 The correct and safest way to dispose of household hazardous waste is by dropping it off at your local Resource Management Centre.
-If you have larger, commercial size quantities of toxic waste, contact your local chemical/hazardous waste removal business.
+If you have larger, commercial-size quantities of toxic waste, contact your local chemical/hazardous waste removal business.

 Bulky items

-Items such as mattresses, refrigerators, white goods, automotive parts and tyres do not come under the ‘general waste’ or green waste classifications and therefore cannot be disposed of within a skip bin.
+Items such as mattresses, refrigerators, white goods, automotive parts and tyres do not come under the ‘general waste’ or green waste classifications and, therefore, cannot be disposed of within a skip bin.
 Instead, you can send your bulky items for recycling or disposal to your local Resource Management Centre in Canberra.
 Please note there is a fee for these services.
-Alternatively, in the ACT you can book in a bulky waste collection from your home.
+Alternatively, in the ACT, you can book a bulky waste collection from your home.
 Each household is entitled to one free bulky waste collection a year (fees apply for each mattress collected).

 Electrical and metal waste